Diocese of Columbus: 1860 to 1900

 At the close of the Second Plenary Council of Baltimore in 1866, the American bishops petitioned Pope Pius IX to establish a new diocese with its seat in Columbus.
-On March 3, 1868, the pope erected the Diocese of Columbus, encompassing the portions of Ohio "...lying south of 40' and 41" and between the Ohio River on the East and the Scioto River on the West together with the Counties of Franklin, Delaware and Morrow."
-Auxiliary Bishop Sylvester Rosecrans of Cincinnati was made the first bishop of Columbus.
+On March 3, 1868, Pius IX erected the Diocese of Columbus, encompassing the portions of Ohio "...lying south of 40' and 41" and between the Ohio River on the East and the Scioto River on the West together with the Counties of Franklin, Delaware and Morrow."
+The pope named Auxiliary Bishop Sylvester Rosecrans of Cincinnati as the first bishop of Columbus.

 When the Diocese of Columbus was erected, it had only three churches, all in the city of Columbus: Holy Cross, St. Patrick's, and St. Mary's.
-The diocese was mostly agricultural, having been settled first by Maryland and Pennsylvania residents who had moved west, and then later by German and Irish immigrants.
-Rosecrans established the Catholic Columbian, a newspaper for the diocese, in addition to opening St. Aloysius Seminary and St. Vincent's Orphan Asylum.
-He oversaw the construction of St. Joseph Cathedral to its consecration in 1878, before dying the following morning.
+The diocese was mostly agricultural, having been settled first by Maryland and Pennsylvania residents who had moved west, and then by German and Irish immigrants.
+Rosecrans established the Catholic Columbian, a newspaper for the diocese, in addition to opening St. Aloysius Seminary.
+Rosecrans opened the St. Vincent's Orphan Asylum in Columbus in 1875.

+In the early 1870s John Joseph Jessing, a German priest, had opened an orphanage for German boys in Pomeroy.
+He relcated it to Columbus in 1877, where he also opened a trade school for the boys.
+Rosecrans consecrated St. Joseph Cathedral in 1878; he died the day after the ceremony.

-John Watterson was the second bishop of Columbus; he took office in 1880.
-The major challenge facing the diocese was the debt accrued by the construction of St. Joseph.
-During his 19-year-long tenure, Watterson saw an increase in the number of priests and schools in the diocese, oversaw the building of two hospitals and the Pontifical College Josephinum in Columbus, and erected many new missions and parishes.
+Pope Leo XIII selected John Watterson of Columbus to be the second bishop of that diocese; he took office in 1880.
+The major challenge facing the diocese was the debt it accrued building St. Joseph's Cathedral.
+In 1886, Mount Carmel Hospital opened in Columbus, staffed by the Sisters of the Holy Cross from Notre Dame, Indiana.

+Jessing opened the Collegium Josephinum, a seminary for the German orphans who wanted to enter the priesthood, in 1888.
+Four years later, the Vatican granted pontifical statues to Jessing's seminary.
+Today it is known as the Pontifical College Josephinum.
+Watterson died in 1899.
+During his 19-year tenure, Watterson saw an increase in the number of priests and schools in the diocese and erected many new missions and parishes.